The following sections describe the application process in detail.

 What is PASS?

-PASS is intended to support student of color applicants and/or queer applicants by: providing individual application advising, proofreading final drafts of statements of objective essay, answering questions about the curriculum and the Masters in City Planning degree.
+PASS is intended to support prospective students of color, international, and/or queer applicants by: providing individual application advising, proofreading final drafts of statements of objective essay, answering questions about the curriculum and the Masters in City Planning degree.
 Prospective students can sign up for a mentor in order to receive guidance throughout their application process.
 With the application season picking up, the PASS program is most active during the fall and winter months.

 If you are interested in taking part in PASS, please follow the instructions below: